igorkulman/iOSSampleApp/README.md

 - [RxSwift](https://github.com/ReactiveX/RxSwift) - Reactive Programming in Swift
 - [RxSwiftExt](https://github.com/RxSwiftCommunity/RxSwiftExt) - A collection of Rx operators & tools not found in the core RxSwift distribution
-- [Reusable](https://github.com/AliSoftware/Reusable) - A Swift mixin for reusing views easily and in a type-safe way
 - [Nuke](https://github.com/kean/Nuke) - A powerful image loading and caching system
 - [FeedKit](https://github.com/nmdias/FeedKit) - An RSS, Atom and JSON Feed parser written in Swift
 - [NotificationBanner](https://github.com/Daltron/NotificationBanner) - The easiest way to display highly customizable in app notification banners in iOS